 After you have a basic idea of the subject’s expectations, it’s time to validate them with the manager.

-The manager will have their own goals and objectives for the subject.
-Discuss these goals and the manager’s expectations for the review and make sure they are aligned with a 360 initiative.
+Managers often have their own goals and objectives for the subject.
+Discuss these goals and the manager’s expectations for the review and make sure they are aligned with a 360 review initiative.
 If they are not, a different form of structured feedback may work better.

 I’d also set the expectation that the review process won’t change the employee; it only provides a measurement and direction for change.
 The motivation has to come from the subject themselves and be supported by their work environment and manager.